robinbolton/Laravel-Guard/readme.md

+> Please note that this project is no longer maintained.
+Please fork, if you'd like to improve it.

-# Instant Compilation, Concatenation, and Minification in Laravel 4 (Beta)
+# Instant Compilation, Concatenation, and Minification in Laravel 4 (Alpha)

 [Prefer a video overview?](https://dl.dropbox.com/u/774859/GitHub-Repos/laravel-guard-intro.mp4)